 Your life is not defined by migraine.
 However, learning how to deal with migraine allows you to recognize that caring for your health with migraine must now become an important part of your daily life.
 Maintaining your health will help you continue to engage with the vast expanse of things that matter to you.
 It needs to be prioritized as such.

 When you accept that truth, it frees you to move past the guilt, shame, regret, or denial that may have been preventing you from really taking care of your health with migraine.
 You can start to see that the time and effort spent proactively working to raise your migraine threshold are investments in yourself, and thus are acts of self-love.

 - Seeing a doctor about an effective migraine treatment plan

 - Communicating your needs and limits with those you work and live with

 - Connecting with your networks of support

 - Requesting work or disability accommodations

 Getting to a place of acceptance is a journey.
 It asks you to reimagine your life and make adjustments, showing yourself compassion with every step.
-It asks you to recognize yourself as the person you were before, but with limitations, you never asked for and forces the question of whether you can still accept, love, and respect that person.
+It asks you to recognize yourself as the person you were before, but with limitations you never asked for.
+It forces the question of whether you can still accept, love, and respect that person.

 Learning how to deal with migraine means allowing yourself the time, mental space, and experiences you need to begin to move past the grief you may have for your pre-migraine life, and for the future, you thought you’d reach by a certain path.
 Acceptance will help you create a new path forward in a life so much bigger than migraine.